Overview

 of compliance deadlines.

-of four million units, illustrating how legacy ICE-focused manufacturers are
+units, illustrating how legacy ICE-focused manufacturers are reallocating

 - The continued growth

-of e-commerce and app-based food and parcel delivery is creating high demand
+of e-commerce and app-based food and parcel delivery is creating sustained,

-for electric scooters and mopeds, which offer lower per-kilometer operating
+high demand for electric scooters and mopeds, which offer lower per-kilometer

 across Africa and Latin America represent substantial unmet demand, with